mwarning/docker-openwrt-build-env/README.md

 docker build -t openwrt_builder .
 ```

+Now the docker image is available.

-## Use
+## Usage

-Create build folder and link it into a new docker container:
+Create a build folder and link it into a new docker container:
 ```
 mkdir ~/mybuild
 docker run -v ~/mybuild:/home/user/build -it openwrt_builder /bin/bash